mahouboy23/IB-notes/Sample Paragraph 1.md

 -  ram and storage needs to be sufficient
 - price to performance and efficiency
 - design need to be nice (not to gamer centric or not to dull as well)
 - why is it important?
+Benefits and inconveniences to me
 -